 Students will participate in a book club that covers molecular and cell biology.
-Students will be partnered up in pairs and will be expected to read the required material and one of the pair groups will present the readings to the group in a slide presentation manner.
+They will be partnered up with another student and will be expected to read the required material.
+One of the pair groups will then present the readings to the group in a slide presentation format.
 DRC staff will participate in these presentations to provide feedback and discussions for the interns.

 Presentations will be done once a week at a predetermined time/date/location.
-Each pair will present twice and the book club component will start the 3rd week of internship.
+Each pair will present twice, starting the third week of the internship.